gcgarner/IOTstack/docs/Containers/NextCloud.md

 Each container is assigned an IPv4 address on each network it joins.
 In general, the addresses are assigned in the order in which the containers start.

 No container can easily predict either the network prefix of the networks it joins or the IP address of any other containers.
-Inside *Dockerspace,* Docker provides a mechanism for any container to reach any other container with which it shares a network by using the destination container's name.
+However, Docker provides a mechanism for any container to reach any other container with which it shares a network by using the destination container's name.

 In this model there are two MariaDB instances, one named `nextcloud_db` and the other named `mariadb`.
-How does the `nextcloud` container know which **name** to use.
+How does the `nextcloud` container know which **name** to use?
 Simple.
 It's passed in an environment variable:

 ```
 environment: